← Back to main site

 Commercialization aims to fund dedicated time for improving the libraries, building the community, and responding to user needs more effectively.

-Community Reaction
+Community Reaction to Initial Announcement

-The announcement on GitHub Discussions (Source) and Reddit (Source) sparked conversation.
+The initial announcement on GitHub Discussions (Source) and Reddit (Source) sparked conversation.
 While some expressed understanding, acknowledging the challenges of maintaining large OSS projects, others voiced concerns, particularly given AutoMapper's widespread use.

 Suggestions for the commercial model emerged, including a hybrid or "conditionally free" open-source (cFOSS) license, where smaller entities could use it freely, while larger organizations might pay a fee (Source).
+This feedback appears to have influenced the final tiered model with a generous free community license.

 Alternatives